My dear Theo, it’s been a week since I

 Doctor Peyron has given me permission

-to work outside in the small flower
+to work outside near the small flower

-garden nearby and to scout the landscape
+garden and to scout the landscape not far

-that surrounds the asylum.
-And what
+from the asylum.
+And what magnificant

-magnificant landscape it is!
-To paint
+landscape it is!
+To paint nature here

-nature here you must walk amidst its
+you must walk amidst its many beauties.

-early in the morning and returning
+early in the morning, returning late

-to see that lifts my dampened spirits:
+that lifts my dampened spirits: Waving

-Waving yellow fields of wheat clear to
+yellow fields of wheat clear to distant hills,

-the distant hills, row after row of olive
+row after row of olive trees, brilliant

-trees, brilliant flowers everywhere, open
+flowers everywhere, huge open skies

-skies with massive slow-moving, swirling
+with massive slow-moving, swirling clouds,

-clouds, and tall cypresses that rise and twist
+and tall cypresses that rise and twist

 into the sky like cathedral spires.